On the Real Watership Down

 Chapter Thirteen—Hospitality.

 In Chapter Twelve, The Stranger In The Field, the Sandleford rabbits leave the heather and unwelcoming woodland of Newtown Common behind them, breaking into beautiful open meadows and long grass.
 Keen to remain in such a beautiful location, the rabbits begin to scrape shallow holes close to an oak tree between two copses.
+These two pieces of woodland are divided by a brook.
 With rain imminent, the light-hearted digging is interrupted by a large, well kept rabbit sat in front of the opposite area of woodland.
 He introduces himself as Cowslip, and invites the hlessil to stay in his warren’s numerous ’empty burrows’.
 The travellers are non-committal and Cowslip heads back to his warren, the offer still open.

 As the rain begins to pour, the rabbits are beautifully described by Richard Adams as ‘a muddy handful of scratchers, crouching in a narrow, draughty pit in lonely country.
 They were not out of the weather.
 They were waiting, uncomfortably, for the weather to change.’
 They need no persuasion to accept Cowslip’s proposal.
 Only Fiver protests, as if he senses something is badly wrong, not that he is entirely certain of the source of his fears.